Medical Cannabis Costs

 - The strict legal requirements that the government imposes on medical cannabis manufacturers and distributors.

-About 95% of Australia’s medical cannabis products are imported from Canada or Europe.
+About 78% of our products are manufactured overseas and about 91% of the raw materials to make products locally are imported.
 Often, from a patient’s perspective, it appears that companies in Australia are taking advantage of this and charging really high prices.
 While clinics do charge a fee for completing the application process and some independent GPs mark up their application process, you need to understand the other areas that add to the price.

 There are costs associated with: